Project Seahorse: Award-winning marine conservation

 About This Project

 Founded in 1996 by Dr. Vincent and Dr. Heather Koldeway, both global experts on seahorse conservation, Project Seahorse had already won many international awards and honours.
-The Project Seahorse team focus on bringing an end to bottom trawling – where industrial nets are dragged across the ocean floor, indiscriminately catching all life in their path.
+The Project Seahorse team focuses on bringing an end to bottom trawling – where industrial nets are dragged across the ocean floor, indiscriminately catching all life in their path.
 Project Seahorse estimates more than 70 million seahorses are ripped from the ocean by trawls and other nonselective fishing gear every year.

 Seahorses provides an invaluable function for marine biologists worldwide as a flagship species that helps in understanding the critical interdependencies between marine life and humanity.
 By expanding research, it has been found that by over-fishing vulnerable seahorse populations, other marine ecosystems become threatened — with catastrophic results.